PawseySC/docker-resbaz19/_episodes/04-long-running-services.md

 >
 > * assign the name `jupyter` to the container
 > * map the current host working directory as `/home/jovyan/data` (see previous episode)
+> * use the `--rm` flag from a previous episode, so that the container gets deleted upon exit
 >
 > Some hints:
 >